Archive-42/redux-docs/md-docs/beyond-combinereducers.md

 <span class="token plain"> b</span><span class="token operator" style="color: #f8f8f2">:</span><span class="token plain"> normalSliceReducerB</span>

-<span class="token plain"></span><span class="token punctuation" style="color: #f8f8f2">}</span><span class="token punctuation" style="color: #f8f8f2">)</span>

-Copy

-Note that `combineReducers` doesn't know or care that there's anything special about the reducer function that's responsible for managing `a`.
+<span class="token plain"></span><span class="token punctuation" style="color: #f8f8f2">}</span><span class="token punctuation" style="color: #f8f8f2">)</span>Note that `combineReducers` doesn't know or care that there's anything special about the reducer function that's responsible for managing `a`.
 We didn't need to modify `combineReducers` to specifically know how to undo things - we just built up the pieces we needed into a new composed function.

 Also, while `combineReducers` is the one reducer utility function that's built into Redux, there's a wide variety of third-party reducer utilities that have published for reuse.
 The [Redux Addons Catalog](../../../github.com/markerikson/redux-ecosystem-links.html) lists many of the third-party utilities that are available.
 Or, if none of the published utilities solve your use case, you can always write a function yourself that does just exactly what you need.

 <a href="using-combinereducers.html" class="pagination-nav__link"></a>

-Previous

 « Using combineReducers